Jüri Ratas's second cabinet: Resignation of Rene Kokk

-On 4 November 2020, Minister of the Environment Rene Kokk resigned for health reasons, with both Jüri Ratas and Martin Helme stressed that his resignation had nothing to do with the unfinished forestry development plan.
+On 4 November 2020, Minister of the Environment Rene Kokk resigned for health reasons, with both Prime Minister Ratas and Martin Helme stressed that his resignation had nothing to do with the unfinished forestry development plan.
 On 12 November, Rain Epler was confirmed as the new minister.
 Epler does not believe that the global warming is primarily caused by human activity and supports nuclear power.

 Resignation of Mart Helme

-On 9 November 2020, Minister of the Interior Mart Helme, a supporter of Donald Trump, resigned due to political pressure after he and his son, Minister of Finance, Martin Helme had in their weekly radio show called 2020 United States presidential elections fraudulent, rigged by the "deep state" and US president elect Joe Biden a corrupt character.
+On 9 November 2020, Minister of the Interior Mart Helme, a supporter of Donald Trump, resigned due to political pressure after he and his son, Minister of Finance, Martin Helme had in their weekly radio show called 2020 United States presidential elections fraudulent, rigged by the "deep state" and US president elect Joe Biden a "corrupt character".
 On 18 November 2020, Alar Laneman was confirmed as the new minister.

 Resignation of Mailis Reps

 On 20 November 2020, Minister of Education and Research Mailis Reps resigned due to the media criticism on her usage of the official ministerial vehicles for her personal purposes.
 She was replaced by Minister of Public Administration Jaak Aab, with Anneli Ott inheriting Aab's former post.